splunk/splunk-connect-for-kubernetes/README.md

 * [Fluentd metrics plugin](https://github.com/splunk/fluent-plugin-kubernetes-metrics) collects the metrics, formats the metrics for Splunk ingestion by assuring the metrics have proper metric_name, dimensions, etc., and then sends the metrics to Splunk using out_splunk_hec using Fluentd engine.

 Make sure your Splunk configuration has a metrics index that is able to receive the data.
-See [Get started with metrics](http://docs.splunk.com/Documentation/Splunk/7.1.0/Metrics/GetStarted) in the Splunk Enterprise documentaiton.
+See [Get started with metrics](http://docs.splunk.com/Documentation/Splunk/7.2.4/Metrics/GetStarted) in the Splunk Enterprise documentaiton.

 If you want to learn more about how metrics are monitored in a Kubernetes cluster, see Tools for [Monitoring Compute, Storage, and Network Resources](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-usage-monitoring/).

-If you want to learn more about which metrics are collected and labels used with Splunk Connect for Kubernetes, view the metrics [schema](https://github.com/splunk/fluent-plugin-kubernetes-metrics).
+If you want to learn more about which metrics tha are collected and metric names used with Splunk Connect for Kubernetes, view the metrics [schema](https://github.com/splunk/fluent-plugin-kubernetes-metrics).

 # Performance